Key takeaways

 Cash advances are a viable alternative to payday loans when you need extra money.
 They can help you out in a pinch with cash to bridge the gap till payday.
 But don’t rely on them.
 While much cheaper and more manageable than payday loans, they are still a form of borrowing.

 Your best bet for long-term financial stability is to create a budget and build an emergency fund.
-A budget can make your dollars stretch.
+A budget can make your dollars stretch further.
 If you don’t have one, that should be your first priority.
 An emergency fund can be a safety net for when unexpected expenses hit.
-Cash advance apps are there for you anytime you need them but a budget and emergency fund will provide long-term financial health.
+Cash advance apps are there for you anytime you need them, but a budget and emergency fund will provide long-term financial health.